buttrscodrs/CookieClickerForkbomb/README.md

 # How to use

-Just open Main.exe and there you go!!!
+Just open Launcher.bat and there you go!!!
 Just click space, and wait for a bit.